DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 credits earned, sponsor name or the name therapeutic pharmaceutical agents, or both,

-program or activity for continuing limitation.
+program or activity for continuing without limitation.

 education credit, and the date or dates that